Toasted-ctrl/api_storage/README.md

 - Docker
 - Pydantic
 ## Requirements
-*Make sure to set the pythonpath to \\api_storage\\src.*:
+*Make sure to include 'src' in the pythonpath*.
+Run the below command from the main directory:
 - Windows: $env:PYTHONPATH="src"
 ### Database
-You must already have a database instance running, including the following tables from the 'src.database.schema' file:
+You must already have a database instance running, including the following tables from the 'src.database.schema' file.
+You may create these by running src/init_db directly.
+The .env file must contain all credentials and the database instance must be running when running src/init_db.
+The required tables are:
 - api_keys
 - users
 - ingest
-##### > Note
-You may generate these tables as well as add a system user without adding them manually to the database.
-Please see 'Initialize tables' to proceed.
 ### .env
-The .env file must include:
-- hostname
-- password
-- database
-- user
-- port
-- db_type: i.e., 'postgresql' using this stack
-- dbconnection: i.e., 'psycopg2' using this stack
-##### > Note:
-The .env file must be added to the main directory.
-### Initialize tables
-To create all required tables without having to manually add them yourself, directly run src/init_db.
-Make sure that the .env file described is present.
-If you also wish to add a main admin user from the beginning, add the following to the .env file:
-- "ApiKey_key_hashed" > a hashed api key (SHA256) for your main system user
-- "User_first_name"
-- "User_last_name"
-- "User-email
+The database connection details must be present in the .env file.
+You will find an example .evn file in the main directory.
+Rename to .env and enter your details.
+If you wish to add a main admin user when running src/init_db, set "include_admin_user" to "true" and add the user details.
 ## Tests
 To run tests run pytest from the main directory, run "pytest -v" or "pytest -vv".
-The test will create and discard an in-memory sqlite database, having a database with all tables presents already established is not required. *Also make sure that \\api_storage\\src is set as python path as described above.*
+The test will create and discard an in-memory sqlite database, having a database with all tables presents already established is not required.
+Please note that 'src' needs to be set in the pythonpath.
 ## Starting the API
 To run the api, either build and run it as a docker container using the added Dockerfile, or run "uvicorn main:app --reload" from the main directory.